 Q: Do I need to take part in this program?

-A: Starting in 2013 all conductors, on every railroad, will need to be
+A: All conductors, on every railroad, will need to be certified.
+CFR Title

-certified.
-CFR Title 49, Part 242.
-Federal Law now requires all conductors
+49, Part 242.
+Federal Law requires all conductors and locomotive engineers

 Q: I was told that railroads do not hire engineers from other